 - Redacting.
 Any Application submitted which contains information for which Applicant is requesting confidential treatment must be conspicuously marked by the Applicant as containing confidential information, and each page upon which confidential information appears must be conspicuously marked as containing confidential information.
 If the Contractor designates any portion of its Application as confidential, the Applicant must submit a copy labeled as "Public Copy" from which the confidential information has been excised.
 The confidential material must be excised in such a way as to allow the public to determine the general nature of the material removed and to retain as much of the Application as possible.
-Failure to properly identify specific information as confidential or to provide a Public Copy shall relieve IFA or State personnel from any responsibility if confidential information is viewed by the public or a competitor, or is in any way released.
-If the Applicant identifies its entire Application as confidential, IFA will reject the Application. - Release.
+Failure to properly identify specific information as confidential information is viewed by the public or a competitor, or is in any way released.
+If the Applicant identifies its entire.
+Application as confidential, IFA will reject the Application. - Release.
 If IFA receives a request for information that includes information Applicant has marked as confidential and IFA intends to release such information, IFA will give written notice to the Applicant at least seven calendar days prior to the release of the information to allow the Applicant to seek injunctive relief pursuant to Iowa Code Section 22.8.
 After seven calendar days, IFA will release the information marked confidential unless a court of competent jurisdiction determines the information is confidential under Iowa Code Chapter 22 or other applicable law.
 If Applicant fails to comply with the request process set forth herein, if Applicant's request for confidentiality is unreasonable, or if Applicant rescinds its request for confidential treatment, IFA may release such information or material with or without providing advance notice to Applicant and with or without affording Applicant the opportunity to obtain an order restraining its release from a court possessing competent jurisdiction. - Waiver.
 The Applicant's failure to request confidential treatment of material will be deemed a waiver of any right to confidentiality the Applicant may have had.